(Mildly revised since first published December 25, 2013)

 In searching for Christmas presents in 2006, he rediscovered the train and realized the amount of time that had elapsed.
 Not knowing how long it had been dormant prior to his finding it, Tim put the track together and gave it a whirl.
 The old train took off with very little complaint.

 The engine cover appears to indicate it was manufactured in August 1957.
 It has been getting a little contrary with age, but is at least consistent with its behavior.
 Starting it is a process; it will either buzz or take off in reverse.
 It is best to shut it off and try again.
 The second or fourth try – never the third – will result in forward motion.
 The first few minutes will usually result in a mild, sweet electrical and faintly oily smell.
-The power inverter starts to get warm to the touch after about ten minutes, so I will shut it off and run it again later.

 I have lubricated all the maintenance parts on the engine.
 It is probably time to do that again.